Mangia Bene Pasta

 2 tablespoons light corn syrup

 With an electric mixer, whisk egg whites on medium-high speed until soft peaks form.
+With mixer running, add 2 tablespoons sugar, beating to combine.

-To Make Lemon Meringue Cupcakes:
+To assemble the Lemon Meringue Cupcakes:

 Fill a pastry bag fitted with a large star tip with the meringue.